GodswillUmoh/Matplotlib_Vs_Seaborn/README.md

 # Matplotlib_Vs_Seaborn
-The two are python libraries us for visualization.
+The two are python libraries use for visualization.
 Some will ask which should I use.
 The answer is not necessarily yes or no.
 Both complement each other and very useful in what the programmer whats to achieve.
 In this report, I run visuals with Matplotlib and seaborn.

 ## Defining The terms